|

 Set the subject for the current thread. |

-Method Detail |
+| Method Detail |

-boolean hasPermission(Permission p) throws UnsupportedCapabilityException
+boolean hasPermission(Permission p)

-have the permission?
+Subject have the permission?
 It is up to the

 access controller implementation to know how to find the current subject.

-Most implementations will use some kind of ThreadLocal
+Most implementations will use some kind of ThreadLocal to store

 the subject.

-method performs the same checks
+The checkPermission(Permission) method performs the same checks

-as this method, but throws an AccessDeniedException
+as this method, but throws an AccessDeniedException if the

 subject does not have the requested permission.

-- The permission.
+p - The permission.
 When EntityFS methods are calling this method,

-this is always an EntityPermission
+this is always an EntityPermission.

-if the subject has the permission, false
+true if the subject has the permission, false if

 not.